 - Prepare mailing lists and send over 410,000 notices to residents and taxpayers;

-- Complete two amendments to existing TIF districts (Devon/Sheridan and Bryn Mawr/Broadway) to remove parcels and include those parcels in the Transit TIF.
+- Complete two amendments to existing TIF districts to remove parcels and include those parcels in the Transit TIF.

-At the same time, SB Friedman also conducted a loan feasibility study to assist the CTA in preparing an application for a Transportation Infrastructure Finance and Innovation Act (TIFIA) loan from USDOT for approximately $625 million.
-This analysis included preparing a revenue projection model and conducting various sensitivity analyses to help understand the likelihood of the Transit TIF district being able to support the TIFIA loan amount.
+At the same time, SB Friedman also conducted a loan feasibility study to assist the CTA in preparing an application for a Transportation Infrastructure Finance and Innovation Act (TIFIA) loan from USDOT for approximately $622 million.
+We prepared a revenue projection model and conducted various sensitivity analyses to help understand the likelihood of the Transit TIF district being able to support the TIFIA loan amount.

 Results: City Council approved the Transit TIF district on November 30, 2016.
 In addition, the CTA was awarded the $1.1 billion in federal grants in January 2017.
-The USDOT is currently reviewing the TIFIA loan application.
+CTA is currently working with USDOT to obtain TIFIA financing.